capperj123/CapperJ123.github.io/README.md

-# About the projects that I uploaded on GitHub
+# Hi
+# Welcome to my website

-# I'm uploading code in Java for small projects that I have worked on, be it in college courses or in my spare time.
+On one hand, I'm uploading code in Java for small projects that I have worked on here, be it in college courses or in my spare time.
-# I need somewhere to save them just in case my computer fails.
+I need somewhere to save them just in case my computer fails.

+On another hand, I want to put other things here, such as a portfolio.
-# There isn't much here, but I'll continue to add more over time.
+There isn't much here, but I'll continue to add more over time.

 git init
 git add README.md